zlwaterfield/vortex/README.md

   - Delete files in the bucket that were deleted locally
 - **Short Link Generation**: Generates short links for uploaded files using the Dub API

-TODO
+## Coming soon

-- Delete short links for deleted files
+- Auto delete short links for deleted files
-- Add a 404 page for deleted / missing files?
-- Test out the S3 usage
+- Update the documentation for S3 usage (Cloudflare R2 is S3 compatible)
-- Make the customer domains more clear
+- Make the custom domains more clear
 - Add instructions on how to set up R2
 - Delete the local file if deleted in bucket
-- hash file names instead of using them directly
+- Hash file names instead of using them directly
-- Show examples
+- Show more examples and add images to the README
-- Improve the cli output and make it prettier
+- Improve the CLI output and make it prettier
 - Talk about solutions for generating media like Zappy
+- Add UI for manage the files

 ## Prerequisites